2019/20 Woodford Folk Festival

 Further orders are to be placed directly with the Dispatch Department (phone number will be provided closer to the festival) between 8am-5pm for next day delivery.

 At WFF we endorse an Environmental Lore regarding packaging.
 We are committed to reducing the amount of waste taken off site and into landfill.
-We sort all the rubbish, compost and recycle wherever possible.
+We sort all the rubbish, compost and recycle wherever possible

 Garbage & Recycling – NO PLASTIC BAGS

 A general waste fee is charged on top of your stall fee to help ensure we meet our waste targets.
+The systems in place involve dozens of people who make up our garbology team.
+Contractors are engaged to remove waste and the cost associated with maintaining these standards is high.

 Once you have been allocated your stall, stallholders must be mindful of not encroaching too far out onto the walkways with their racks, information boards or displayed goods for access and safety reasons.
 The stall management team will work closely with you to ensure there are no trip or potential head hazards.